newville/TomoPy_GUI/README.md

 More information about TomoPy can be found at https://github.com/tomopy/tomopy.

 # This branch:
 This branch is setup to incorporate more data types than just netcdf.
-Currently, hdf5 appears to work with limited testing.
+Currently, hdf5 using the dxchange APS 32-ID data import appears to work with limited testing.

 # Dependencies